nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `delete STUDENT_ID`

-* `STUDENT_ID` is compulsory and is of the format: S followed by a 5-digit number (e.g. S00001).
+* `STUDENT_ID` is compulsory and is of the format: S followed by a 5-digit, starting from 00001 to 99999.
 The ID of a student is automatically assigned when the student contact is first added and can be found by viewing the student's details.
+> **Note:** The `STUDENT_ID` of a student is non-replaceable once deleted. i.e. if you have one student with `STUDENT_ID ` S00001 and you delete that student, the next student you add will be assigned the next `STUDENT_ID` e.g. S00002 (instead of replacing S00001).

 Examples:
 * `delete S00001`